AceMcBlox/xenobotdocs/Docs.md

 # Xeno Bot Documentation
-Commands	- Add awesome custom commands to your server!
+Meme Commands	- See the dankest memes of them straight from reddit to the bot!

 Levels - Let your users gain XP and levels by participating in the chat!